-When it comes to being able to work smart, not hard, there are some simple time management skills you can use to be more effective at work including manage time more effectively, cut back your to-do list, be more focused and work in blocks of time.
+When it comes to being able to work smart, not hard, there are some simple time management tips you can use to work less and be more effective.
+These include managing your time more effectively, cutting back your to-do list, becoming more focused and prioritising.

-We all hit a point where there just aren’t enough hours in the day to accomplish everything so we need to learn how to start working smarter on our most productive activities.
+We all hit a point where we just don’t have enough hours in the day to accomplish everything we want to do.
+The answer is to learn how to start working smarter on our most productive activities.